skydi17/navigation-wheel-plugin/README.md

 - To open navigation wheel and run code analysis press alt + C + V(Works only for IntelliJ IDEA).
 It will red-highlight any opened files that contain errors.
 Code analysis is not a fast operation so use this key combination only if you really need it.
 - In order to choose a file hover your mouse over the desired file's circle segment.
 - To open a file just click circle segment or on button with file name.
-- Press and move file button out of the wheel to open file in the new window.
 - Press close button to close a file.
 - To close navigation wheel without any additional actions just click inside the drawn circle.